 The FSC is the product of the interaction between the financial sector trade associations, ABSIP, Organised Labour, Community and Government.
 The FSC reflects the accord reached by all the stakeholders regarding their joint commitment to fostering B-BBEE in the financial sector and in the South African economy.

 ASISA, supported by its members, currently runs the following initiatives to support the objectives of the FSC.
 These are:

-In parallel to the above initiatives ASISA and its members are also working proactively with National Treasury and other key stakeholders such as organised labour, to address various infrastructure financing related issues, as well as to investigate new and innovative retirement funding solutions for the informal sector.
+In parallel to the above initiatives ASISA and its members are also working proactively with National Treasury and other key stakeholders such as organised labour, to address various infrastructure financing and social security related issues, as well as to investigate new and innovative retirement funding solutions for the informal sector.

 To download the FSC and its supporting documentation kindly visit www.fscharter.co.za